Welcome to the new site. Problems, use store.hemrock.com

 Premoney method, "founder-friendly"

-Price per share of the new equity is calculated using issued and outstanding, then the convertibles' share price is calculated.
+Price per share of the new equity is calculated using fully-diluted shares prior to the round, then the convertibles' share price is calculated.

-Dilution from the convertibles spreads across existing and new investors — the new investor ends up with less than expected.
+Dilution from the convertibles spreads across existing and new investors, so the new investor ends up with less than they expected.

 Example: invest $1mm at $10mm postmoney expecting 10%.
 After convertibles convert, you get < 10%.